Here are some terms/abbreviations in no particular order:

 Check: A card which makes an opponent unwilling to commit another card to the field.

 Example: Landorus EX would make an opponent unwilling to bench Dark Deino.

 Failed search: When someone plays a search card and does not search anything out.
 Can be done with or without intention.

-"I consider myself a necessary evil." - Overlord Drakow Forum Set // Pair
+"Power through ambition." - Overlord Drakow Forum Set // Pair